BDC Hamburger Icon

 The best cloud-based software helps boost productivity transparency and hold everyone accountable for their duties.

-For businesses without a physical office, transparency is critical.
-Productivity is the measure of time well spent, and the presence of more available hours does not guarantee that those hours will be beneficial or even used.
+For companies without a physical office, transparency is beneficial for your business.
+Productivity is the measure of time well spent.
+The presence of more available hours does not guarantee that those hours will be beneficial or even used.
 The first step is to ensure employees are at least putting in the required work hours.
-Tools that track when your employees sign on for the day will alert you that they are present and putting in the required hours.
-Without the ability to track this data manually, you can install the best time-tracking applications to manage this data for you.
+Tools that track when your employees sign on for the day will alert you that they are present and putting in the required time.
+To avoid tracking this data manually, install a time-tracking application to manage it for you.

 Once you know employees are working the hours they are supposed to, help them make the most of their day.
-Giving employees clear daily goals or targets will improve morale and productivity as people tend to work more efficiently when they’re focused on a clear and predetermined objective with a clear deadline.
+Setting clear employee performance goals or targets will improve morale and productivity.
+People tend to work more efficiently when they’re focused on a clear and predetermined objective with a deadline.

 How do you set this goal?
 You break it down into digestible subgoals by working backward.
 Determine the outcome you expect from your employees by reverse-engineering the process so that you can provide a series of outcomes.